illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 ### Step 9: Second Packer Template

-This Template will build a single Vanilla Ubuntu Server.
+This Template will build a single Vanilla Ubuntu Server Template.

 ### Step 10: Second Terraform Template

+This create a single VM instance from your created VM template.

 ### Step 11: Three-tier Application Explanation